RobinOphalvens/ansible-role-pacemaker/README.md

 ## About

 This role is a fork from [devgateway's original pacemaker role](https://github.com/devgateway/ansible-role-pacemaker).
-The main goal is to make the role a bit more easier to handle by introducting a couple of quality-life-changes.
+The main goal is to make the role a bit more easier to handle by introducing a couple of quality-life-changes.
 The original role relied on the user to manually include tasks and provide them with the required variables.
-Now these tasks are automatically called if the variable is defined.
+Now these tasks are automatically called if the required variable is defined.

 ## Introduction